Skip to main content

 • Practice giving your consent in person and in writing before leaving your pediatric clinic.

-• Work through the My 5 Wishes tool - a living will that encourages discussions about consent to treatment and end of life decisions.
+• My 5 Wishes tool - a living will that encourages discussions about consent to treatment and end of life decisions.

 Activities